Hurricane Erin forecast to churn up dangerous swells and winds from Florida to New England

 “It's just one of those things where you know this is always a possibility and it could happen, and you just make the best out of it.
 Otherwise you wouldn’t live at the beach,” she said.

-Associated Press journalists Leah Willingham in Boston, Safiyah Riddle in Montgomery, Alabama, and Julie Walker in New York contributed to this report.
+Seewer reported from Toledo, Ohio.
+Associated Press journalists Ben Finley in Norfolk, Virginia; Hallie Golden in Seattle; Leah Willingham in Boston; Safiyah Riddle in Montgomery, Alabama; and Julie Walker in New York contributed to this report.